LudiusMaximus/LudiusPlus/README.md

-# Persistent Companion
+# Ludius Plus
-A WoW addon to automatically resummon your companion battle pet after it has disappeared unintentionally.
+A collection of little WoW tweaks by Ludius.